Isyara-App/MachineLearning/README.md

 https://www.kaggle.com/datasets/agungmrf/indonesian-sign-language-bisindo

 ### About the model
+The BISINDO Sign Language Detection is build using a CNN architecture for object recognition, in this case it is used to recognize hand gestures from images to be classified into 26 alphabet classes.
+The models has been trained, tested, and saved in formats compatible with deployment, including TensorFlow Lite (TFLite) for integration into Android applications.

 ### Approach used
 ##### 1. Convolutional Neural Network (CNN) : A custom model built from scratch to classify 26 BISINDO alphabet classes.